Fitness Approximation through Machine Learning: Fitness Approximation: Previous Work

 Fitness approximation is a technique used to estimate the fitness values of individuals without performing the computationally expensive fitness evaluation for each individual.
 By using fitness approximation, the computational cost of evaluating fitness throughout an evolutionary run can be significantly reduced, enabling the efficient exploration of large search spaces.

 There has been much interest in fitness approximation over the years, and providing a full review is beyond the scope herein.
-We focus on a number of works we found to be of particular relevance, some of which we compare to our proposed approach in \autoref{sec:experiments}.
+We focus on several works we found to be of particular relevance, some of which we compare to our proposed approach in \autoref{sec:experiments}.

-\paragraph{Fitness inheritance} \citet{smith1995fitness} suggested the use of fitness inheritance, where only part of the population has its fitness evaluated, and the rest inherit the fitness values from their parents.
+\paragraph{Similarity-based fitness approximation} \citet{smith1995fitness} suggested the use of fitness inheritance, where only part of the population has its fitness evaluated, and the rest inherit the fitness values from their parents.
 Their work proposed two fitness-inheritance methods: 1) averaged inheritance, wherein the fitness score of an offspring is the average of its parents; and 2) proportional inheritance, wherein the fitness score of an offspring is a weighted average of its parents, based on the similarity of the offspring to each of its parents.

-\citet{chen2002fitness} examined the use of fitness inheritance in Multi-Objective Optimization, with and without fitness sharing.
-Fitness sharing is a method that penalizes the fitness score of similar individuals in order to increase their diversity.
-Results showed that fitness inheritance could lead to a speed-up of 3.4 without fitness sharing and a speed-up of 1.25 with fitness sharing and parallelism.
+Although initially introduced in 1995, this method remains prevalent in recent academic publications \citep{giannakoglou2010multilevel,hameed2013large,wang2018fitness}.

+\citet{kim2001efficient} presented fitness imitation, wherein the population is divided into several clusters.
+Only one individual in each cluster receives a true fitness score, and the rest of the individuals in the cluster receive an approximate fitness score based on a distance metric.

+\citet{runarsson2004constrained} applied the K-nearest-neighbors algorithm to fitness approximation.
+Their technique approximates the fitness score of an individual based on its K nearest individuals with true fitness scores.

+\paragraph{Fitness approximation using ML} Surrogate models can be integrated into the evolutionary process in several ways: ML models can perform selection operators, approximate fitness evaluations, and genetic operators \citep{kneiding2024augmenting,rasheed2005methods}.
+We will focus on papers that use surrogate models for fitness evaluations.

-\paragraph{Fitness approximation using ML} \citet{jin2005comprehensive} discussed various fitness-approximation methods involving ML models with offline and online learning, both of which are included in our approach.
+\citet{jin2005comprehensive} discussed various fitness-approximation methods involving ML models with offline and online learning, both of which are included in our approach.

-\citet{schmidt2008coevolution} simultaneously coevolved solutions and predictors for a symbolic-regression problem, a popular task in the field of Genetic Programming (GP), wherein solutions are represented in various forms, including trees \citep{koza1992genetic}, two-dimensional grids of computational nodes \citep{miller2011cartesian}, grammars \citep{o2001grammatical}, and more.
-Their results showed significant runtime improvement and reduced the size of the trees, leading to faster fitness computations.
+\citet{bhattacharya2007surrogate} presented the Dynamic Approximate Fitness based Hybrid GA (DAFHEA), using Support Vector Machine as a surrogate model, and tested their approach on three benchmark functions and their noisy versions: Spherical, Rosenbrock, and Rastrigin.
+Their results showed satisfactory results both for noisy and non-noisy versions of the three functions.